 - Applications Deadline: 14 Mar 2019

-- Course Level: The studentships are available to any postgraduate coursework students.
+- Course Level: Scholarships are available to any postgraduate coursework students.

-- Study Subject: The studentships are awarded in any discipline offered by the university.
+- Study Subject: Scholarships are awarded in any discipline offered by the university.

-- Award: the program covers: Tuition fees, Maintenance/ living cost stipend, Return flights, Thesis grant, Study travel grant (if applicable), and One-off arrival allowance.
+- Scholarship Award: The scholarship covers: Tuition fees, Maintenance/ living cost stipend, Return flights, Thesis grant, Study travel grant (if applicable), and One-off arrival allowance.

 - Nationality: Internationally

-- The award can be taken in the United Kingdom
+- Scholarship can be taken in the United Kingdom

 - Eligible Countries: International students are invited to apply.

-- Entrance Requirements: To apply for these endowments, you must:
+- Entrance Requirements: To apply for these scholarships, you must:

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person